( web-pages by Craig Rusbult, Ph.D. )

 mostly

-creation by natural-appearing evolution (probably guided by
+creation through natural-appearing evolution (guided by

 with occasional creation by miraculous-appearing genetic

-and miraculous-appearing action — are intelligent design.
+or miraculous-appearing action — would be intelligent design.

 Methodologically, in science